-The Legislature directed the Texas Judicial Council to begin to collect reports from counties regarding attorney appointments and expenditures in CPS cases.
-To simplify the submission of this new data and avoid a separate report, OCA worked with TIDC to add a new section to the existing IDER to collect this newly required data.
-For 2021, only summary expenditure data must be reported.
-Beginning in FY2022, counties will be asked to categorize the data as shown in the reporting matrix.
+The Legislature directed the Texas Judicial Council to collect reports from counties regarding attorney appointments and expenditures in CPS cases.
+For 2021, only summary expenditure data had to be reported.
+Beginning in FY2022, counties must categorize the data into representation type as shown in the reporting matrix.
 See Appendix C for sample report pages.